Maze7/Tetris/README.md

 Follows // TODO

 # Site note
-Due to an unclear copyright situation, the most files in "static" directory wasn't published.
+Due to an unclear copyright situation, most files in "static" directory wasn't published.
 Maybe one day they will be uploaded.